VoiNetwork/voi-swarm/docs/installation/installation-advanced.md

 ```

 When joining a new network, you will be prompted to take existing accounts offline.
-New participation keys will then be generated allowing you to go online on the net network.
+New participation keys will then be generated allowing you to go online on the new network.